davidhellmann/craftcms-baukasten/README.md

 - `Super Table (free)`: Super-charge your Craft workflow with Super Table.
 Use it to group fields together or build complex Matrix-in-Matrix solutions.
 - `Typed link field (free)`: A Craft field type for selecting links
 - `Vite (free)`: Allows the use of the Vite.js next generation frontend tooling with Craft CMS

+### Why
+I have developed several CraftCMS projects the last few years.
+For me, the setup and certain basics are what tend to take time away from me at the beginning of the project.

+For this reason there is the "Baukasten" to get started faster in new projects.
+It's a collection of good practices I have learned and adopted from past projects and from other people.
+It's heavily opinionated, but feel free to fork and modify it for your own needs.

 ---